 It feels like every week there is talk of a new active ingredient that’s going to change our lives.
 From fad diets to miracle products, it’s hard to decipher what we should be putting in or on our bodies.
 To clear up some of the confusion, we talked to Valerie Marin, founder of Your Vitality Store in Singapore, to get the lowdown on supplements, holistic health and the perplexing world of products.

 Valerie started Your Vitality Store in 2014 after a personal illness caused her to look for a natural remedy.
 She was confronted with a confusing array of supplements and ended up taking one that made her feel worse, not better.
 Valerie realized that misleading marketing was making it hard for people to find the right option for their own individual needs.
 As a result, she set out to create a platform that would educate people about holistic health and provide safe and ethical products.

-I started using supplements to solve my own health issues, however, the more I learn, the more I believe that supplementation can be an important and beneficial part of a holistic health approach for everyone.
+I started using supplements to solve my own health issues, and the more I learn, the more I believe that supplementation can be an important and beneficial part of a holistic health approach for everyone.
 We focus so much on food and drink, but we rarely think about the other things that we put into our body that affect us from the inside out.

 Do you think that we should all be taking supplements?
 What role do you believe they should play in our daily lives?

 We are all unique, so need to take individual approaches instead of jumping on the latest fad.
 For some people, supplements can improve conditions that are impacting their lives.
 I like to approach the body as a group of organic systems, with individual functions but all interconnected.
 For example, if you have a digestive problem, it’s not just about taking vitamins that specifically target that issue, it’s about supporting the whole of the digestive function with products and plants that support absorption.
 Other factors may be affecting it too such as the amount of sleep you’re getting.